rik-org/rik/docs/proposals/scheduler/README.md

 * `watcher/api`: API which receive and send requests to needed services
 * `api/handler`: Handle API calls and redirect them properly
 * `node/watcher`: Running continuous watch process to know when a node is down
+* `cluster/monitor`: Handle API calls relative to statistics and nodes monitoring
+* `cluster/state_save`: Save the current state of the cluster

 ## Communication over the cluster

-The communication over the cluster must be designed so we can in the future easily scale.

-Inside queue, there are mainly two solutions.
-Either having direction connections between components of the cluster or having message queues where information is centralized.
+There are mainly two solutions.
+Either having direct connections between components (HTTP, gRPC...) of the cluster or having message queues where information is centralized.

-The second solution can be a great improvment for scalability and performance as everything would be completly asynchronous.
+The second solution can be a great improvement for scalability and performance as everything would be completely asynchronous.
 However, we need synchronous communication between internal services so make sure every information is properly received & understood.
 That's why the first solution direct communication between major components is a good choice.
-The drawback of this solution is we have to write APIs for each components, so each one can communicate with others.
+The drawback of this solution is we have to write APIs for each component.

+On top of that, we will be using [gRPC](https://grpc.io/) for communication between components.
+It will be handy to use as API definitions are defined through [protoBuf](https://developers.google.com/protocol-buffers).

 ## Watcher